Chief-Aathil/Whatsapp-Automation/README.md

 # Whatsapp-Automation

-This project intends to automate WhatsApp messaging by sending predefined messages to a given WhatsApp chat, person/group/broadcast, at a given time without you being connected to the internet.
+This project intends to automate WhatsApp messaging by sending predefined messages to a given WhatsApp chat, person/group, at a given time without you being connected to the internet.

+Requirements:
+  selenium: for web driver
+  pyperclip : for clipboard.